isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 #### Test metadata constraint failed case
 Steps:
 1. Add SharePoint Column "Actual Work" to SharePoint Library
-1. Add value for "Actual Work" for a specific document to be a very large number
+1. Add value for "Actual Work" for a specific document to be a number of 65,000.
 1. Set the Default mapping to `number metadata`, and save.
 1. Attempt to save the specific document to Laserfiche